reactioncommerce/reaction/packages/reaction-core/docs/packages.md

       <Object:blackbox default properties for service configuration.>
  ```

-`settings` is a blackbox object for private package settings.
+`settings` is a blackbox object for package settings.

+`settings.public` is available to the client.

 `autoEnable` transforms into the `enabled` key to a boolean value on insert.